PermutaTriangle/Tilings/README.rst

 --------------------

-The presence of requirements alongside the obstructions on a tiling can sometimes be use to imply that all gridded perms on the tiling avoid some other obstruction.
+The presence of requirements alongside the obstructions on a tiling can sometimes be use to imply that all gridded permutations on the tiling avoid some other obstruction.
 The goal of ``ObstructionInferral`` is to add these to a tiling.

 .. code:: python